-FY22: The Year in Review

-(May 1, 2021-April 30, 2022)
+FY22: The Year in Review (May 1, 2021-April 30, 2022)

 Images clockwise, from upper left: (1) Pillsbury House Theatre, Naked Stages: image from C. Michael Menge's giving the people what they want.
-(2) Arts for Art: Amirtha Kidambi.
-Photo by Eva Kapanadze.
+(2) Carson Faust, 2021 Jerome Hill Artist Fellow.
 (3) Movement Research: zavé martohardjono, TERRITORY: The Island Remembers, 2022.
 Photo by Kathleen Kelley.
 Collage by zavé martohardjono.
 (4) The Laundromat Project: still from a "nourishment video" (part of Afropeach) by collaborators Rochelle Jamia Wilbun and Ogemdi Ude.

-FY22 OVERVIEW

-Founded by artist Jerome Hill in 1964, the Jerome Foundation supports artists in Minnesota and New York City at early points in their vocational careers and organizations who nurture, produce and/or present such artists.
+FY22 OVERVIEW Founded by artist Jerome Hill in 1964, the Jerome Foundation supports artists in Minnesota and New York City at early points in their vocational careers and organizations who nurture, produce and/or present such artists.
 When the Foundation published its last year in review in June 2021, the arts community was just beginning to emerge from the COVID pandemic.
 For more than a year, performing arts venues had been shuttered, visual arts exhibitions cancelled, and film distribution limited almost exclusively to streaming.
 Staffs had been furloughed or downsized, commissions suspended, and once bustling performing arts districts hollowed out with the collapse of restaurants and coffee bars, abandonment of office space, and new preferences for home-based workplaces.
+There had been, however, hopeful signs: artists and organizations had been creative, streaming performances, Zoom events and on-line classes, organizing pop-up outdoor distanced events, and offering venues to serve community needs beyond performances.
+Many had embarked on deep and sometimes painful discussions about the roles they were playing in their communities, their audience and staff composition, their roles in dismantling racial inequity and injustice, and their larger purpose beyond their missions.